-Over the course of three weeks last month, University of Oxford researchers running a closely followed study in the U.K. changed how doctors around the world treat COVID-19.
+Over the course of three weeks in June, University of Oxford researchers running a closely followed study in the U.K. changed how doctors around the world treat COVID-19.

 In short succession, the trial investigators made public results showing a controversial malaria pill and two widely used HIV drugs don't help people hospitalized with the infectious disease.
 More importantly, in between those two announcements, the Oxford team determined that dexamethasone, a cheap and readily available corticosteroid, helped COVID-19 patients sick enough to need breathing support survive.